lupomontero/psl/README.md

 #### Using a bundler

-If you are using a bundler to build your spp, you should be able to `import` and/or `require` the module just like in Node.js.
+If you are using a bundler to build your app, you should be able to `import` and/or `require` the module just like in Node.js.

 #### ESM (using a CDN)